UjjwalKarkeyy/React_Intro_Movie_Search/README.md

-# 🎬 React Intro Movie SearchAdd commentMore actions
+# 🎬 React Intro Movie Search

 A beginner-friendly React app for searching movies using the TMDb API.
 Users can search for movies, view popular titles, and manage a list of favorites that persist across sessions using local storage.